-When the Metropolitan School District of Wabash County (MSDWC) proposed a $115 million referendum to build a new high school and renovate existing facilities, the response was overwhelmingly negative: 78% of voters rejected it.
+When the Metropolitan School District of Wabash County (MSDWC) in rural Indiana proposed a $115 million referendum to consolidate schools, build a new high school, and upgrade existing facilities, 78% of voters said no.

 The referendum’s failure revealed a deep disconnect between the MSDWC and their community: